-When provisions of Michigan’s new auto No-Fault law took effect in July of 2020, a person injured in a car accident can now also sue if the No-Fault PIP medical benefits coverage level in the policy through which a crash victim is claiming benefits provides less than “unlimited” No-Fault medical coverage AND if the victim’s medical costs exceed the coverage level in the policy, then the victim can file a lawsuit against the at-fault driver for “excess” medical benefits, i.e., money damages to cover the extent to which the victim’s medical bills exceed the amount that the auto insurance company is obligated to pay under the policy.
+When provisions of Michigan’s new auto No-Fault law took effect in July of 2020, a person injured in a car accident in Michigan can now also sue if the No-Fault PIP medical benefits coverage level in the policy through which a crash victim is claiming benefits provides less than “unlimited” No-Fault medical coverage AND if the victim’s medical costs exceed the coverage level in the policy, then the victim can file a lawsuit against the at-fault driver for “excess” medical benefits, i.e., money damages to cover the extent to which the victim’s medical bills exceed the amount that the auto insurance company is obligated to pay under the policy.

 Previously an injured crash victim could not file a lawsuit for future medical bills or for medical bills that exceeded the PIP coverage level of his or her own insurance policy.

 Finally, Michigan’s mini tort law only allows a crash victim to file a lawsuit against the at-fault driver for up to $3,000 in vehicle damage repair costs.